Dwight-Studio/JArmEmu/README.md

 ## Licence

-This project was created by Kévin "FoxYinx" TOLLEMER and Alexandre "Deleranax" LECONTE, students at INSA Rennes ( independent project).
+This project was created by Kévin "FoxYinx" TOLLEMER and Alexandre "Deleranax" LECONTE, students at INSA Rennes (not affiliated).
 It is distributed in open source under GPL3 (refer to the LICENCE file).